 Picture this – you want to learn something about a new to you business.
 You go to find their website, and all that returns in your internet search is a social media website.
 Worse yet, there’s little to no information about the company on it.

-One commenter explains this frustration, saying “A REAL website please, not a Facebook page.
+One commenter explains this frustration, saying “A real website please, not a Facebook page.
 I don’t use Facebook and if I can’t access your menu beforehand I’m probably not going to your restaurant.”

 It’s not that difficult or expensive to launch a simple website.
 Furthermore, just imagine the business you won’t turn away by having it.